 The above means that the density of states is an inherent characteristic describing researchers of a given seniority τ .
-It also certifies that the parameter $\theta(t,T)$ (14) has the meaning of an external field, which is only responsible for filling of corresponding states (5) in the hidden phase space underlying scientific community.
+It also certifies that the parameter $\theta(t,T)$ [Eq.
+(14)] has the meaning of an external field, which is only responsible for filling of the corresponding states [Eq.
+(5)] in the hidden phase space underlying the scientific community.
 The analogy between our parameter θ and the inverse temperature β in the canonical ensemble is indeed very close.
 External conditions expressed by the field θ do not change the considered system, which in our case corresponds to a scientist characterized by a given value of τ .
-They only influence the probability (11) of realization of a state corresponding to a given productivity x (6).
-In particular, the findings allow us to say that representatives of younger cohorts usually coauthor much more articles than their counterparts (in terms of the same τ) belonging to older cohorts.
-It means that due to external requirements (which we interpret as publish-or-perish phenomenon) representatives of younger cohorts are skilled (forced) to contribute more articles.
+They only influence the probability [Eq.
+(11)] of realization of a state corresponding to a given productivity x [Eq.
+(6)].
+In particular, the findings allow us to say that representatives of younger cohorts usually coauthor many more articles than their counterparts (in terms of the same τ) belonging to older cohorts.
+It means that due to external requirements (which we interpret as publish-orperish phenomenon) representatives of younger cohorts are skilled (forced) to contribute more articles.